 2.)
 Depressed sleep arousal: Babies have depressed arousal from sleep when the face is covered (Franco et al., 2002).
 Arousal from sleep is an important protective response to life-threatening stimuli, and failure to arouse from sleep is thought to be a possible mechanism leading to SIDS (Scheers-Masters et al., 2004).

-The best way to sleep your baby with face uncovered is to use a baby sleeping bag.
+The best way to sleep your baby with face uncovered is to use a baby sleeping bag (or a swaddle bag for newborn babies).
 Baby sleeping bags reduce the risk of bedclothes covering the baby's face.
 Baby sleeping bags also delay baby rolling onto the tummy during sleep, and help keep baby's temperature at a more constant level while sleeping at home.

 Avoid doonas, loose bedding or fabric, pillows, lambswool, bumpers or soft toys in the cot.
 Also check that your baby has no head coverings, such as bonnets, beanies, hats, or hood clothing, when indoors or in a car.